Have you got the Forres app?

 Use this site to plan your visit.
 Our beautiful towns, villages and countryside are waiting for you.

 We don’t do crowds here, you’ll have plenty of space to yourself

 No, it’s not a typo, this is the line from Shakespeare’s Macbeth in which Banquo asks the distance to Forres in Act 1 Scene 3 of the famous ‘Scottish Play’.

 Macbeth was king of Scotland from 1040 to 1057, but his portrayal as a murderous tyrant by the bard isn’t accurate at all.
 The king’s seventeen-year reign was largely peaceful.
-He was killed in battle and buried in Iona, but his legacy is widely celebrated in Forres, where he is thought have visited a castle now completely gone.
+He was killed in battle and buried in Iona, but his legacy is widely celebrated in the local area.

 Nearby is Macbeth’s Hillock, a small lump in the land which is said to be the site where three witches met and predicted the king’s rise and demise.

 Accommodation, eating out, shopping and things to see and do

 We’re only a small town, but we think you’ll find there’s plenty to keep you occupied.
 We’ve got listings of all accommodation providers, places to eat, shops, attractions and activities, all within easy reach.